Here is what we are seeing around the Greater Stuart, Florida area this week. Yes, it’s back – the Toxic Bluegreen Algae.

 Would you get a driver’s license if there were no requirements, meaning voluntary?
 Think about it.

 Class B Biosolids are currently under consideration as the culprit in the impending ruination one of the last pristine lakes in Florida, Blue Cypress Lake.
 Toxic Bluegreen Algae is keeping everyone out of the water there this summer.
 Interestingly, the practice of spreading biosolids was outlawed in two out of three of the nearby watersheds due to problems with phosphorous (nutrient) pollution.
 Ironically, the sewage polluting Blue Cypress Lake originates in Miami and Ft.
-Lauderdale and is used as fertilizer to grow Bahiagrass to feed cattle 200 miles north.
+Lauderdale and is trucked to be used as fertilizer to grow Bahiagrass to feed cattle 200 miles north.

 Cattle Produce Manure, a lot of Manure